Speedy Gonzales: In other media

-In 1962, pop singer Pat Boone scored a top 10 hit in the United States with the song "Speedy Gonzales" which featured Mel Blanc samples as Speedy.
+In 1962, pop singer Pat Boone scored a top-10 hit in the United States with the song "Speedy Gonzales" which featured Mel Blanc samples as Speedy.
 It was covered by Manolo Muñoz and several other artists.

 In 1965, the movie Wild on the Beach included the song "Little Speedy Gonzales" which was written by Stan Ross and Bobby Beverly and performed by The Astronauts.

-In 1995, he appeared in a video game, Speedy Gonzales: Los Gatos Bandidos, for the Super Nintendo Entertainment System.

-In 2006, Volkswagen licensed Speedy Gonzales for a series of Spanish-language commercials for the Volkswagen Golf, using footage from the cartoon of the same name.

 Speedy Gonzales starred in several video games: Cheese Cat-Astrophe Starring Speedy Gonzales for the Mega Drive/Genesis, Master System, and Game Gear, Speedy Gonzales: Los Gatos Bandidos for the Super Nintendo Entertainment System, Speedy Gonzales for the Game Boy and Speedy Gonzales: Aztec Adventure for the Game Boy Color.
 He also appeared as an enemy in Looney Tunes: Back in Action, and Looney Tunes: Marvin Strikes Back! as both a miniboss and playable character.
+Between 2008 and 2009, Deadline Games pitched a video game based on Speedy, but it was never developed.

+In 2006, Volkswagen licensed Speedy Gonzales for a series of Spanish-language commercials for the Volkswagen Golf, using footage from the cartoon of the same name.
+Other commercials featuring Speedy were animated by Sahin Ersoz at Hahn Film AG.

+In 2010, Virgin Media struck a deal with Warner Bros. to use Speedy in a television advertising campaign promote its superfast broadband services.
+The campaign was developed by DDB, directed by Dan Colley, Jerry Hibbert, and Guy Bradbury; and produced by Chris Lapham and Aaron McGuirk.

+In the 2026 film Coyote vs. Acme Speedy Gonzales is indirectly referenced (but not seen) twice: